ryzenboi98/django-auth-api/README.md

 Project still in development

+## API

+The API contains two endpoints, one corresponding to the users and the other to the groups.

+[localhost:8000/users]
+[localhost:8000/groups]

+The API needs authentication for it's use.

 ## Project setup

 For compiling this project make sure you have [Docker](https://www.docker.com) installed.
 It will setup automatically a container image with all the dependencies needed to execute our Django API.